anna-kozh/blog/_posts/2024-05-13-Branding-tool.md

 </p>

 <p>
-The goal of this project was to create a tool that makes it easily for customers to create their own branded color schemes for the app.
+The goal of this project was to create a tool that makes it easy for customers to create their own branded color schemes for the app.
 </p>
 <figure>
 <img src="{{site.baseurl}}/assets/uploads/Branding-tool/loanapp.webp" width="780px" alt="Loanapp UI">